 Tipsy Chicken with Grapes

+Another recipe that combines sweet and savoury flavours traditionally loved by South Africans.
 A classic roast chicken with a twist.
-The grapes are delicious and the gravy is to die for.
-Excellent served cold the next day.
-Carve the chicken, bring the gravy to boiling point and pour all over the chicken.
+The roasted grapes are delicious and the gravy is to die for.
+Also excellent served cold the next day.
+If serving cold, carve the chicken, bring the gravy to boiling point and pour the warm gravy all over the cold chicken.
 Especially good to moisten the breast meat.